Johann-S/bs-stepper/README.md

 ## Support me

-If you want to thank me, you can support me and become my [Patron](https://www.patreon.com/jservoire)
+If you want to thank me or supporting my work:
+ - You can become my [Patron](https://www.patreon.com/jservoire)
+ - Or buy me a coffee: [PayPal](https://www.paypal.me/jservoire)

 ## Thanks